mongodb/mongo-python-driver/doc/faq.rst

   `MongoDB profiler <http://www.mongodb.org/display/DOCS/Database+Profiler>`_
   to watch for slow queries.

-- Create a single :class:`~pymongo.connection.Connection` instance for your application in your startup code, before starting the IOLoop.
+- Create a single :class:`~pymongo.mongo_client.MongoClient` instance for your application in your startup code, before starting the IOLoop.

-- Configure the :class:`~pymongo.connection.Connection` with a short ``socketTimeoutMS`` so slow operations result in a :class:`~pymongo.errors.TimeoutError`, rather than blocking the loop and preventing your application from responding to other requests.
+- Configure the :class:`~pymongo.mongo_client.MongoClient` with a short ``socketTimeoutMS`` so slow operations result in a :class:`~pymongo.errors.TimeoutError`, rather than blocking the loop and preventing your application from responding to other requests.